Last updated: January 26, 2019

 Jump from Edge to Internet Explorer

-When you encounter Java content in Edge, jump from Edge to Internet Explorer by clicking the Settings and more button (3-dot button), then choose Open with Internet Explorer.
+When you encounter Java content in Edge, jump from Edge to Internet Explorer by clicking Menu > More tools > Open with Internet Explorer.

 Thank you for visiting Tech Help Knowledgebase to learn how to use Java in Microsoft Edge.